 Work in a team to identify problems and/or opportunities with an existing mobile application and utilise your knowledge to design a solution.

 User research, UX, Sketch, usability testings

-2 weeks (due to the short period of time, accuracy of project outcome is based on a smaller pool of user research and testing
+2 weeks (due to the short period of time, the accuracy of project outcome is based on a smaller pool of user research and testing

 In order to understand where Skype stands in the market and within their users, the team split into 3 types of research methods.
 We discussed a set of user survey and interview questions on Survey Monkey.
-Nicholas and Drew head off to speak to users while I dived into the internet to see what people are talking about in a worldwide scale.
+Nicholas and Drew head off to speak to users while I dived into the internet to see what people are talking about on a worldwide scale.

 Skype was one of the first few long-standing and successful telecommunications application software product that specialises in providing video chat and voice calls between computers, tablets and mobile devices via the Internet and to regular telephones.
 It was founded in 2003 by Niklas Zennström, from Sweden, and Janus Friis, from Denmark.
 The Skype software was created by Estonians Ahti Heinla, Priit Kasesalu, and Jaan Tallinn.